Prem-ium/BingRewards/README.md

 # Bing Rewards Automation
 A selenium based python project which auto completes Bing Reward's daily PC and mobile bing searches across multiple accounts.

+## Environment Variables

+To run this project, you will need to add the following environment variables to your .env file.

+`LOGIN` = 'EMAIL:PASSWORD,EMAIL2:PASSWORD2'

+`URL` = 'Sign in link obtained through https://bing.com/'

+Optional:

+`APPRISE_ALERTS` = see .env example for more details
 ## Installation

 ### - Install the following dependencies using pip3: